Gravitational radiation back-reaction from f-modes on neutron stars: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Nils Andersson, Fabian Gittins, and the other members of the Southampton gravity group, and also Pantelis Pnigouras, for stimulating discussions during the course of this work.
+We also thank Andrey Chugunov for suggesting an alternative argument for the gravitational wave back-reaction which was provided at the end of Section~6.2.
 GY acknowledges support from the EPSRC via grant number EP/N509747/1.
 DIJ acknowledges support from the STFC via grant number ST/R00045X/1.